 1. INTRODUCTION

 Black gram, is one of the important grown pulse crops in India.
 It is the cheapest source of food protein thereby considered as the poor men’s meat.
 Currently, India represents the largest producer of Black gram accounting for more than 70% of the global production.
-India produces approximately 2 million tons of Black gram with an average yield of 598 kg ha-1 during 2023‒24 (Anonymous, 2023-24).
+India produces approximately 2 million tons of black gram with an average yield of 598 kg ha-1 during 2023‒24 (Anonymous, 2023-24).
 Madhya Pradesh, Uttar Pradesh, Rajasthan, Karnataka and Andhra Pradesh are the major producer states of black gram in India during kharif season.
-North Eastern regions of India represent less than 5% in pulse production.
+North Eastern regions (NER) of India represent less than 5% in pulse production.
 During 2020-21, Assam produces 0.37 lakh tonnes of black gram from an area of 0.56 lakh ha with a productivity of 651 kg ha-1 (Anonymous, 2021).

 Black gram ((Vigna mungo L.) is one of the most potential leguminous field crops for crop diversification and enhancing the productivity of rice-based cropping systems in NER.
 Pulses are soil-building crops capable of transforming the dominant cereal-based cropping systems to an ideal and sustainable system in time to come (Praharaj et al., 2017).
 Being a legume and a drought resistant crop, black gram fixes atmospheric nitrogen which enriches the soil and also exhibits great resilient to long period of water scarcity (Jamir et al., 2024).
 However, black gram is sensitive to soil acidity and liming is only option for increasing yield in such conditions.

 Soil acidity is an important abiotic stress that negatively affects crop growth and yield.
 More than 21 mha of acid soils are found in North Eastern Regions of India, whereas, 4.68 mha area is affected by soil acidity in Assam (Majumdar et al., 2022).
 Acidity– induced soil fertility problems along with traditionally minimal use of mineral fertilizers are often responsible for low levels of crop productivity in the state (Ao et al., 2021).
 Severe deficiencies of phosphorus, calcium, magnesium, molybdenum and toxicities of aluminium and iron in the acidic soils limits crop production in this region (Sanjay-Swami and Yadav, 2020).
 Proper management practices of soil acidity are therefore imperative for improving food security globally and regionally.
-Lime is the major means of ameliorating soil acidity because of its very strong acid neutralizing capacities, which can effectively remove existing acid, stimulate biological activity and reduce toxicity of heavy metals (Ameyu., 2019).
+Lime is the major means of ameliorating soil acidity because of its very strong acid neutralizing capacities, which can effectively remove existing acid, stimulate biological activity and reduce toxicity of heavy metals (Ameyu, 2019).
 The most efficient crop production on acid soils is the application of both lime and fertilizer, specifically phosphorus.
 Several studies have reported lime application as a strategy for increasing soil pH and one of the most inexpensive practices for managing soil acidity (Orton et al., 2018).
-Liming can increase soil pH, availability of essential plant nutrients, crop yields and prevent solubility of manganese and aluminum (Holland et al., 2018; Holland et al., 2019).
+Liming can increase soil pH, availability of essential plant nutrients, crop yields and prevent solubility of manganese and aluminium (Holland et al., 2018; Holland et al., 2019).
 Many research on liming reports that management or agricultural practices plays a significant role in the effectiveness of liming.
 Agricultural management practices relevant to liming are sources of lime materials, rate of application, method, and frequency of application (Anderson et al., 2013).
-However, despite the proven benefit of liming, in terms of raising soil pH and correcting the acidity induced biotic and abiotic constraints in soil, the practice is not very popular among the farming community.
+However, despite the proven benefit of liming, in terms of raising soil pH and correcting the acidity abiotic constraints in soil, the practice is not very popular among the farming community.
 In the premise of the above background, an On Farm Trial (OFT) was conducted at the farmers’ field to evaluate the effect of lime application to ameliorate soil acidity for improvement of black gram yield.

 2. MATERIALS AND METHODS